• Skip to main content

 November 14, 2017 by

-Philip Tegeler was appointed as PRRAC’s Executive Director beginning in January of 2004.
-Mr. Tegeler has worked as a civil rights lawyer for over 30 years, specializing in fair housing and educational equity policy and litigation.
+Philip Tegeler was appointed as PRRAC’s Executive Director beginning in January of 2004 and is transitioning to the role of Senior Counsel in 2025.
+Mr. Tegeler has worked as a civil rights lawyer for over 40 years, specializing in fair housing and educational equity policy and litigation.
 At PRRAC, Mr. Tegeler supports our research and advocacy on federal housing policy, and our technical assistance work with the “Mobility Works” technical assistance group.
 He also helps lead the work of the National Coalition on School Diversity, which PRRAC co-founded in 2009.

 Mr. Tegeler has written extensively on the intersection of civil rights law and federal housing and school policy.
 His most recent publications include “Coordinated Action on School and Housing Integration: The Role of State Government,” University of Richmond Law Review (2019) (co-author); “Affirmatively Furthering Fair Housing and the Inclusive Communities Project Case: Bringing the Fair Housing Act into the 21st Century,” in Metzger et al, Facing Segregation: Housing Policy Solutions for a Stronger Society (Oxford University Press, 2018); “Disrupting the reciprocal relationship between housing and school segregation,” in A Shared Future: Fostering Communities of Inclusion in an Era of Inequality (Joint Center for Housing Studies, 2018) (co-author); “Predicting School Diversity Impacts of State and Local Education Policy: The Role of Title VI,” in Frankenberg et al, School Integration Matters: Research-Based Strategies to Advance Equity (Teachers College Press, 2016); and “The ‘Compelling Government Interest’ in School Diversity: Rebuilding the Case for an Affirmative Government Role,” in the University of Michigan Journal of Law Reform (2014).